Georgios Lanaris

-Georgios Lanaris (Γεώργιος Λαναρής; born 26 June 1979) is a Greek former footballer best known for his time with his hometown club Veria F.C. as a forward.
+Georgios Lanaris (Γεώργιος Λαναρής; born 26 June 1979) is a Greek former footballer best known for his time with his hometown club Veria as a forward.

 Club career

 Pontioi Veria

 Lanaris loved football from a very young age.
 Despite his parents insisting he focus on his school subjects, Lanaris followed a football career.
-At age eleven he joined Pontioi Veria where his coach Giorgos Kykeridis, later technical director of Veria F.C., spotted him and focused Lanaris's progress.
+At age eleven he joined Pontioi Veria where his coach Giorgos Kykeridis, later technical director of Veria, spotted him and focused Lanaris's progress.
 At the time Kykeridis stated, "This kid knows how to play football; he can go far as a player, and he's got a left foot that is rare for our sport."
 Lanaris soon became a recognizable talent in the Imathia region.

 Iraklis

-In the summer of 1998, Iraklis F.C. approached Lanaris and, after coming to an agreement with Pontioi, signed them to their club.
+In the summer of 1998, Iraklis approached Lanaris and, after coming to an agreement with Pontioi, signed them to their club.
 This was the first professional contract for Lanaris in his career.
 The same summer he was given on loan for a year to Poseidon Nea Michaniona to provide him some experience.

 Iraklis loaned Lanaris to Poseidon for a season.
 Despite his talent, he wasn't able to secure a regular spot and ended up only making four appearances, scoring no goals.
 At the end of the 1998–1999 season he returned to Iraklis but wasn't able to make the main squad due to the presence of established talent such as Savvas Kofidis and Ieroklis Stoltidis.
 As a result he was released on a free transfer in summer of 2000.